Published by Blain Reinkensmeyer

-For regular stock trades, two commission plans are offered: flat fee $4.95 per trade (MBTR plan) and the other is $0.0075 per share with a $4.95 minimum per trade (MBTX plan).
+For regular stock trades, two commission plans are offered: a flat fee of $4.95 per trade (MBTR plan) and $0.0075 per share, with a $4.95 minimum per trade (MBTX plan).
 Options trades are $.95 per contract if trading 0-10 contracts and can be as low as $.15 per contract when trading 251 contracts or more.
-For a complete breakdown, please see click the Commissions & Fees tab above and scroll down to the notes section.
+For a complete breakdown, please click the Commissions & Fees tab above and scroll down to the notes section.

-One important note is that under the MBTR plan, after hours trades are charged an extra $.005 per share, a fee that is archaic in todays world and should be put to rest.
-Also, clients are charged a $7.50 data fee each month atleast $25 in commissions are not spent month.
+One important note is that under the MBTR plan, after-hours trades are charged an extra $.005 per share.
+This fee is archaic in today’s world and should be put to rest.
+Also, clients are charged a $7.50 data fee each month if at least $25 in commissions are not spent per month.

-When it comes to commissions and fees overall, active traders will find MB Trading's rates competitive, however, not as low as the deep discount leaders Lightspeed and Interactive Brokers.
+When it comes to commissions and fees overall, active traders will find MB Trading's rates competitive; however, they are not as low as the deep discount leaders, Interactive Brokers, Lightspeed, and OptionsHouse.
 This is especially true for trading on margin.
-With that said, if trading large order sizes of 3,000+ shares or 101+ contracts, MB Trading is the cheaper route.
+Having said that, if you are trading large orders of 3,000+ shares or 101+ contracts, MB Trading is a very competitive alternative.

-MB Trading offers a variety of platforms, with the two primary ones for equities trading being MBT Desktop Pro (desktop-based) and MBT Web (web-based).
-The broker also offers mobile apps for the iPhone, Android and iPad.
+MB Trading offers a variety of platforms, the two primary ones being MBT Desktop Pro (desktop-based) and MBT Web (web-based) for equities trading.
+The broker also offers mobile apps for iPhone, Android, and iPad.

-MBT Desktop Pro is not built for newer investors, and instead has active traders at heart.
-From trade hotkeys to market depth ladder trading, level II quotes, advanced charting, one-click trading buttons, completely customizable watch lists, direct market access and all data real-time streaming, there is a lot to like.
+MBT Desktop Pro is not built for newer investors, but is aimed rather at active traders.
+From trade hotkeys to market depth ladder trading, level II quotes, advanced charting, one-click trading buttons, completely customizable watch lists, numerous order types, direct market access, and all data real-time streaming, there is a lot to like.

-The weaknesses with the platform include a lack of snap windows for easy set-up, limited option trade analysis (P&L reporting is minimal, and probability and risk analysis could be more intuitive for less experienced traders), and the UI overall, which requires some time to get used to.
+The weaknesses with the platform include a lack of snap windows for easy setup, limited options trade analysis (no custom spreads grouping or advanced analysis for current positions; weak analysis for potential positions), and the UI overall, which requires some time to get used to.

-On the positive side, MB Trading's website is well organized and easy to navigate.
+On the positive side, MB Trading's website is well organized, mobile friendly, and easy to navigate.
 For a broker with such a diverse offering, this is no easy task, and while MB Trading has done multiple iterations of its website, we feel this one is the best yet.

-MB Trading is a broker built for active traders and investors who not only have an interest in stocks, but also options, futures and forex.
-The flagship platform, MBT Desktop Pro, is fast, bug-free and an order entry magician.
+MB Trading is a broker built for active traders and investors who not only are interested in stocks, but also trade options, futures, and forex.
+The flagship platform, MBT Desktop Pro, is fast, bug free and an order entry magician.
 Coupled with its competitive commission rates, this makes MB Trading a legitimate competitor.

 Like all brokers, there is also room for improvement.
-The MBT Web platform still has its fair share of bugs and customer service is also weak, with inconsistency and a lack of attention to detail making for a poor client experience.
+The mobile apps lack depth, and customer service is extremely weak, with inconsistency and a lack of attention to detail, making for a poor client experience.

 Blain has been involved in the markets for over 12 years, heading StockBrokers.com equity broker research and reviews.
 His personal blog, StockTradingToGo.com, provides to-the-point daily market recaps to over 17,000 subscribers.